eresearchqut/ontvisc/README.md

   Canu options can be specified using the `--canu_options` parameter.
   If you do not know the size of your targetted genome, you can ommit the `--canu_genome_size [genome size of target virus]`.
 However, if your sample is likely to contain a lot of plant RNA/DNA material, we recommend providing an approximate genome size.
 For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/)), which would correspond to `--canu_genome_size 0.01m`.

-  By default the pipeline will perform an homology search against the contigs generated using NCBI nt.
+  By default the pipeline will perform a homology search against the contigs generated using NCBI nt.
 Alternatively, you can perform an homology search against a viral genome reference (using `--blast_vs_ref`) or a viral database `--blast_mode localdb`.

   Example:
   ```